WB govt has formed inquiry panel to look into Pegasus snooping row: Mamata | Politics

 - India

-Kolkata, July 26 ( PTI) West Bengal Chief Minister Mamata Banerjee on Monday said her government has formed a two-member inquiry commission to look into allegations of snooping on politicians, officials and journalists using Israeli spyware Pegasus.
+West Bengal Chief Minister Mamata Banerjee on Monday said her government has formed a two-member inquiry commission to look into allegations of snooping on politicians, officials, and journalists using Israeli spyware Pegasus.

 The decision to form a panel, with retired judges as its members, was taken at a special cabinet meeting chaired by the chief minister during the day.

 ''We thought the Centre would form an inquiry commission or a court-monitored probe would be ordered to look into this phone-hacking incident.
 But the Centre is sitting idle...
-So we decided to form a ‘commission on inquiry’ to look into the matter,'' she said at a press conference here.
+So we decided to form a 'commission of inquiry to look into the matter,'' she said at a press conference here.

-The two-member commission will be headed by former Calcutta High court Chief Justice Jyotirmay Bhattacharya.
-Former Supreme Court judge Madan Bhimrao Lokur is its other member.
+Former chief justice of Calcutta High Court Jyotirmay Bhattacharya and ex-Supreme Court judge Madan Bhimrao Lokur are the two members of the government-constituted commission.

 ''Names of people from West Bengal have figured on the Pegasus target list.
 The Centre is trying to snoop on everyone.
 The commission will find out details about this illegal hacking,'' the CM added.